dot CMS

 Expensive Developer Dependencies

-Since so much developer input is required to get the most out of a headless CMS, many companies need to employ large teams to get everything done.
-This negatively impacts the bottom line, especially at a time when businesses want to be as cost-efficient as possible.
+Since so much developer input is required to get the most out of a headless CMS, many companies must employ large teams to get everything done.
+This negatively impacts the bottom line, especially when businesses want to be as cost-efficient as possible.
 In addition, it makes companies dependent on these developers for more than they thought they might need since marketers aren't able to do much content management without them.

-Frontend as a Service with dotCMS: A Hybrid Headless CMS
+Frontend as a Service with dotCMS: A Universal CMS